isomerpages/ogp/_about-us/eng/raisa.md

   * Leading engineering process improvements on the Vault engineering team such as engineering learning sessions, tech debt trackers, and cleaner log prefix nomenclature

   * Developed initial backend architecture for hackathon project PinPoint
-quote: We may have our differences, but nothing’s more important than family.
+quote: Treat your family like friends and your friends like family.
 linkedinId: ""

 ---